-Share your love of boating with these children’s boating themed books that are perfect gifts to inspire young boaters
+Share your love of boating with these children’s boating themed books that are perfect kid’s boating books to inspire young boaters

-Reading books about boating makes boating even more fun for kids… while helping them appreciate the ocean, sea and waterways… AND teaching them about water safety.
+Reading books about boating makes boating even more fun for kids… while helping them appreciate the ocean, sea and waterways… AND teaching them about boats and water safety.

 From children’s books about pirates to ocean and sea adventure kid’s books, there are a lot of great boat themed books for kids.